process-analytics/bpmn-visualization-examples/examples/overlays/custom-overlay-default-style/README.md

 ## ♻️ Usage
-:warning: In order to avoid having to many content in the README, we simplify it.
+⚠️ In order to avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [index.js](index.js).

 Content: